Table of Contents

-In my day—back in the 1950s—spending time with my grandmother meant a LONG drive from New Jersey to Miami Beach and constant hugs from unidentifiable relatives.
+In my day – back in the 1950s – spending time with my grandmother meant a LONG drive from New Jersey to Miami Beach and constant hugs from unidentifiable relatives.
 These days it seems that grandparents often live even farther from their families because of travel, work, and the vicissitudes of life.
 In fact, according to an AARP study, over 50 percent of grandparents have at least one grandchild who lives more than 200 miles away.

-How to Form a Life-long Bond with Your Grandchild
+How to Form a Life-Long Bond with Your Grandchild

 Perhaps distance is the main reason more and more grandparents look for ways to bond with their grandchildren with “Skip-Gen” travel, meaning without parents.
 Adventurous grandparents take fortunate grandchildren on journeys everywhere from National Parks to UNESCO (United Nations Educational, Scientific and Cultural Organization) sites to science and arts programs in the U.S. and abroad.
-On trips like these, grandparents can share everything from visiting Harry Potter filming sites in England, to paddling canoes in the foothills of the Ozarks, to visiting dinosaur fossils on digs in South Dakota.
+On trips like these, grandparents can share everything from visiting Harry Potter filming sites in England to paddling canoes in the foothills of the Ozarks, to visiting dinosaur fossils on digs in South Dakota.
 Or perhaps they will travel to observe monkeys and macaws in Costa Rica or go on a safari in Africa.

-Skip-Gen Travel – Grandparents traveling with grandkids without the parents along (i.e. skipping the “middle” generation). |
+Skip-Gen Travel – Grandparents traveling with grandkids without the parents along (i.e. skipping the “middle” generation).

 Number of “Skip-Gen” Travels Rise

 According to the AARP Grandparents Study, about 40 percent of grandparents now travel with their grandchildren.
 And because Covid kept a lot of people home over the past several years, “Skip-Gen” travel came back even stronger.
-Grandparents realize there is a window of opportunity; the age range on Skip-Gen trips range from 8 to 18, depending on destination and activities.
+Grandparents realize there is a window of opportunity; the age range on Skip-Gen trips ranges from 8 to 18, depending on destination and activities.
 These grandparents know that grandkids grow up achingly fast.

 Many grandparents find that an established tour is a great way to travel with grandkids.
-These inclusive programs include transportation, lodging and most meals, which make travel very easy.
+These inclusive programs include transportation, lodging, and most meals, which make travel very easy.
 They also provide experienced guides and teachers—not to mention a group of potential friends for grandchildren.

 If you are looking for ideas for a “Skip-Gen” travel adventure, Road Scholar is a popular not-for-profit travel organization that offers a wide variety of experiences.
 Below, participants described some of their trips with this organization.

-On Safari and on Their Best Behavior
+On Safari and On Their Best Behavior

-Gynnie Moody of Wilmington, Delaware waited until her grandchildren were 10 and 12 before she and her husband Terry took them on a life-changing trip to South Africa, Botswana and Zambia.
+Gynnie Moody of Wilmington, Delaware waited until her grandchildren were 10 and 12 before she and her husband Terry took them on a life-changing trip to South Africa, Botswana, and Zambia.

 “We saw incredible animals in the bush, and our grandkids did everything from building fires to tracing footprints of animals.
 I cannot say enough good things about their guide; he grew up on a farm in Rhodesia and was artistic and related to kids and adults.
 In fact, we are still Facebook friends.”